navara99/resource-wall/README.md

 - Users can logout

-### register
+### Register

-- users can regsiter with email (unique), password (enter twice) , username (unique)
+- Users can regsiter with email (unique), password (enter twice) , username (unique)

-### detail page of a single resource
+### Resource detail page

-- Display resource details such as title, desciption, owner's username, added date, rating, number of likes and comments, list of comments
+- Display details such as title, desciption, owner's username, added date, rating, list of comments, number of likes, ratings and comments,
 - Users can comment/rate/like on any resources
 - Users can enter user's page by clicking owner/comment